Nosara: Airport

 The district is served by Nosara Airport, located only 15 minutes from Nosara beaches, served by Sansa Airlines.

-There is also taxi service from the major international airports in San Jose and Liberia.
+There is also a taxi service from the major international airports in San Jose and Liberia.

 The town is spread out and surrounded by jungle.
 People who live there usually get around with motorcycles, not a lot of them have cars.
-As a traveler, cars can be rented but it is not necessarily since ATVs or golf carts are cheaper and still can get everywhere.
-There is also the option to call a tuk tuk, small cars that fit maximum of three people in the back.
+As a traveler, cars can be rented but it is not necessary since ATVs or golf carts are cheaper and still can get everywhere.
+There is also the option to call a tuk tuk, small cars that fit a maximum of three people in the back.
 They are used as taxis.